 To keep your stock clear, remember to simmer rather than boil, and frequently skim away any foam that rises to the top during cooking.

-Remove roasting pan from oven, and transfer bones and vegetables to large stockpot; discard any fat.
+Remove the pan from the oven and transfer the bones and vegetables to a clean stock pot.

-While the roasting pan is still hot, add the red wine and scrape the bottom to deglaze the pan.
-Pour this into the stock pot.
+Drain off as much of the fat as possible and while the roasting pan is still hot, add 2 cups of cold water and scrape the bottom of the pan.
+Add this to the stock pot.
 It's flavor goodness.

 Cover the contents of the stock pot with cold water.
 On medium-high heat, bring slowly to a boil, skimming off all of the froth that forms.

 Lower the heat to medium and add tomatoes, thyme, bay leaves, cloves, salt and peppercorns.

 Simmer uncovered for 6 to 8 hours adding water as needed, just enough to cover the ingredients.
 Skim whenever necessary.